aghoshsuraj555/Fingent/README.md

 shell script
 > composer install

-After the repository is cloned in your system, run thiscommand:
+After the repository is cloned in your system, run this command for migration:
 > php artisan migrate